envoyproxy/gateway/docs/latest/design/metrics.md

 	Prometheus *PrometheusProvider `json:"prometheus,omitempty"`
 	// Sinks defines the metric sinks where metrics are sent to.
 	Sinks []MetricSink `json:"sinks,omitempty"`
-	// HistogramBucketSettings defines rules for setting the histogram buckets.
-	// Default buckets are used if not set.
-See more details at https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto.html#config-metrics-v3-histogrambucketsettings.
-	HistogramBucketSettings []HistogramBucketSetting `json:"histogramBucketSettings,omitempty"`
 }

 type MetricSinkType string